 3) Return to start

-4) Repeat from 2) until time limit is breached (see below) or you choose to quit
+4) Repeat from 2 until time limit is breached (or you quit)

 5) Start restitution

 6) Wait for the registration of next year's KBUTC to open

 7) Apply again

 Each runner is given a time limit of one hour and fifteen minutes at the beginning of the race, and receive an additional one hour and fifteen minutes for each finished loop.

 Runners are only allowed to start a new loop if their previous loop was finished within the time limit.